berry-cs/big-data-cse/README.md

 - Cache settings, inside a `<cache>` element (`timeout` and `directory`)
 - A specification of the data set structure, inside `<dataspec>`

+Of the above elements, `path`, `name`, and `format` should be provided, if nothing else.

+### Parameters

+Parameters are either
+- query parameters (typically appended to a URL, `http://....?key1=val1&key2=val2&...&keyn=valn`)
+- path parameters (substitutions for placeholders in the path or url of a data source)

 # Fetching Data